TNanukem/chip8-emulator/README.md

 This emulator is a work in progress.
 Below you can see the next steps into the development.

 ### Next Steps
-1. FPS Counter.
+1. Correct sound system.
-2. Create an UI for ROM selection and other options.
+3. Create an UI for ROM selection and other options.
-3. Allow the selection of the debug mode.
-4. Sound system.
 ### Completed
 1. Basic hardware structure.
 2. Emulation loop.